milmilkat/matrix_mult/README.md

 The idea is to parallelize function `matrix_mult` described at `matrix.c` and `matrix.h` source files.

+### Contributing

+To contribute to this project, just create a fork of this project on GitHub and to send your contribution, push a new branch and create a [Pull Request](https://help.github.com/articles/about-pull-requests/) based on this new branch.
+By sending a Pull Request, each contributor can discuss the source code together and merge on master when they come to a common solution/idea.

 ### Authors

 This project is maintained by Adolfo Eloy and Milad Katebi and was created at IME-USP.